paolomandica/HYSP/README.md

 ## Acknowledgement

-The framework of our code is extended from the following repositories.
-We sincerely thank the authors for releasing the codes.
+This project is based on the following open-source projects: [AimCLR](https://github.com/levigty/aimclr), [ST-GCN](https://github.com/yysijie/st-gcn/blob/master/OLD_README.md).
+We sincerely thank the authors for making the source code publicly available.
-- Some parts of our code are based on [AimCLR](https://github.com/levigty/aimclr).
-- The encoder is based on [ST-GCN](https://github.com/yysijie/st-gcn/blob/master/OLD_README.md).

 ## Licence